-The rough estimates provided by these DNA kits are usually adequate for the average consumer.
+The rough ethnicity estimates provided by these home DNA testing kits are usually adequate for the average consumer.
 If you’re looking for something more specific, it’s best to ask why you’re seeking this particular answer.
 This path of inquiry usually evolves from questions about your status regarding Native American, Jewish, or ethnic minority ancestry.

-Ancestry is where these at-home DNA kits may be most potent in determining your inclusion in certain minority groups.
-Tests like Heritage and Ancestry can connect you to suspected relatives and family members that have also used the kit.
+Ancestry is where these at-home DNA kits may be most reliable in determining if you’re a member of certain minority groups.
+Tests like MyHeritage and AncestryDNA can connect you to suspected relatives and family members as long as they’re also in the testing company’s DNA database.
 For those seeking to find a more profound attachment to their heritage, finding compatriots to guide you is often the best method.
 If you find someone who is currently a part of a Native American tribe, your search may be successful.

-For Native individuals in the United States of America, acceptance by a tribe is often a requirement to receive any benefits associated with the status.
+For Native American individuals, in the United States of America, acceptance by a tribe is often a requirement to receive any benefits associated with the status.
 The same is often the case in Canada and in other jurisdictions that recognize exclusive rights for their indigenous cultures.
 Reaching out to these distant relatives is usually the best way to learn more about your ancestry and how it may impact your day-to-day life.

-Genetic risk estimates: Also known as Genetic Risk Scores (GRS), these results combine an accumulated risk of a given illness based on many different genetic mutations.
+Genetic risk estimates: Also known as Genetic Risk Scores (GRS), these results combine an accumulated health risk of a given illness based on many different genetic mutations.
 All mutations associated with blood pressure can be combined to provide an overall risk assessment.
 Even mutations with a minimal, singular effect.
 These scores are speculatory and will increase in accuracy as research proceeds.

 In both regards, 23andMe offers the most and is at the forefront of genetic health information.
 The question of which DNA test is most accurate receives a definitive answer in this realm.
 It’s the only FDA-approved test to provide results on your health and predispositions to illness and disease.
 You’ll have to do some research to understand the implications of these estimates.